Alberto P. León: Biography

-León was born in Irapuato, Mexico, on July 12, 1909 and died on August 4th 2001 in Mexico City.
+León was born in Irapuato, Mexico, on July 12, 1909, and died on August 4, 2001, in Mexico City.

-He gained his BS degree at the Preparatory School of Aguascalientes in 1926; his MD at the National University of Mexico in 1933; and MPH degree at the Harvard School of Public Health, USA in 1936.
+He gained his BS degree at the Preparatory School of Aguascalientes in 1926, his MD at the National University of Mexico in 1933, and MPH degree at the Harvard School of Public Health in 1936.
 At Harvard he studied under Hans Zinsser.
 He was Professor of Bacteriology and Immunology at the School of Medicine, National University of México from 1946 to 1950 and since 1946 Professor of Clinics for Infections Diseases.

-He worked for the Department of Public Health from 1930 to 1934, doing his residency with the Medical Emergency Services of the City of Mexico during 1932 to 1933.
-He was Consulting Physician of the Department of Public Welfare of Mexico in 1933 and held similar post plus that of Chief of Internal Medicine of the Spanish Hospital of Mexico City from 1933 to 1934.

-In 1939 León was appointed General Secretary of Health in the Mexican Secretariat of Health.

-For his studies at the Harvard School of Public Health during 1934 to 1936, León received a Fellowship from the Rockefeller Foundation.

-In 1936 he became Technical Supervisor of the Department of Public Health in Mexico, after which he was Founder and Director of the Office of Epidemiology, of the same Department, from 1937 to 1940 and Founder and Director of the Institute of the BCG of Mexico from 1948 to 1965.
+He worked for the Department of Public Health from 1930 to 1934, doing his residency with the medical emergency services of the City of Mexico from 1932 to 1933.
+He was a consulting physician of the Department of Public Welfare of Mexico in 1933 and chief of internal medicine of the Spanish Hospital of Mexico City from 1933 to 1934.
+For his studies at the Harvard School of Public Health from 1934 to 1936, León received a Fellowship from the Rockefeller Foundation.
+In 1936, he became technical supervisor of the Department of Public Health in Mexico.
+He founded and directed the Office of Epidemiology in the same department from 1937 to 1940.
 From 1938 to 1988 he worked as a professor at the Institute for Tropical Diseases in Mexico (Instituto de Enfermedades Tropicales).

+In 1939, León was appointed General Secretary of Health in the Mexican Secretariat of Health.

+He founded and directed the Institute of the BCG of Mexico from 1948 to 1965.

 In addition to his previously mentioned academic posts, he was Professor of Immunology, School of Biological Sciences, National Polytechnic Institute of Mexico, 1945 to 1950; Professor of Epidemiology, Immunology and Bacteriology, School of Public Health, 1938 to 1950; Professor, School of Medicine, University of California at Los Angeles, 1950.
 Leon was a leading expert on public health issues in Mexico, especially the vaccination campaign against tuberculosis.

 León was fellow of six national societies, President of three of them, and a member of seven international societies.
 From 1946 to 1949 he was President of the Mexican Society for Geography and Statistics (Sociedad Mexicana de Geografía y Estadística), the first scientific society founded 1833 in America.

 In 1948 he was Chief of the Mexican Delegation of the World Health Assembly in Geneva, during which his initiative and efforts helped to establish the Division of Environmental Sanitation and the Panel on Brucellosis.